AndrieiSilva/Pratica3-AED1/README.md

 **Turma: M2**

-# Exercício: LeetCode : 1405.
-Longest Happy String
+# Exercício: LeetCode : 1382.
+Balance a Binary Search Tree

 ## Descrição do exercício:
-A string s is called happy if it satisfies the following conditions:

-s only contains the letters 'a', 'b', and 'c'.

-s does not contain any of "aaa", "bbb", or "ccc" as a substring.

-s contains at most a occurrences of the letter 'a'.

-s contains at most b occurrences of the letter 'b'.

-s contains at most c occurrences of the letter 'c'.

-**Given three integers a, b, and c, return the longest possible happy string.
-If there are multiple longest happy strings, return any of them.
-If there is no such string, return the empty string "".**

-A substring is a contiguous sequence of characters within a string.
+Given the root of a binary search tree, return a balanced binary search tree with the same node values.
+If there is more than one answer, return any of them.

+A binary search tree is balanced if the depth of the two subtrees of every node never differs by more than 1.

 ### **Example 1:**

-Input: a = 1, b = 1, c = 7
+Input: root = [1,null,2,null,3,null,4,null,null]

-Output: "ccaccbcc"
+Output: [2,1,3,null,null,null,4]

-Explanation: "ccbccacc" would also be a correct answer.
+Explanation: This is not the only correct answer, [3,1,4,null,2] is also correct.

 ### **Example 2:**

-Input: a = 7, b = 1, c = 0
+Input: root = [2,1,3]

-Output: "aabaa"
+Output: [2,1,3]

-Explanation: It is the only correct answer in this case.

-Constraints:
+### **Constraints:**

+The number of nodes in the tree is in the range [1, 104].

-0 <= a, b, c <= 100
+1 <= Node.val <= 105
-a + b + c > 0

 ## Realização do exercício:

-Realizei o planejamento sobre como realizar o exercício em aula, tentei resolver o problema com uma fila de prioridade **dinâmica**, mas o LeetCode não aceitava pois dava erro de **limite de memória excedido**;
-Então apliquei uma fila de prioridade **não dinâmica**, aplicando a mesma estratégia da anterior.
+Não obtive sucesso no exercício em aula, tendo o mesmo passado somente de 4 testes do LeetCode, depois de 5 horas fazendo o exercício, tive que dar uma pesquisada sobre como resolver o problema.
+Acabei descobrindo que o problema tinha uma solução mais simples que eu tinha imaginado.
+Então realizei o problema de forma simples.

 # Submit do LeetCode -----------> [LINK](https://leetcode.com/submissions/detail/1722262319/)